Dr Chloe Paidoussis Mitchell is a leading Grief and Trauma Counselling Psychologist working in the UK today.

 Dr Chloe’s Approach

-Coping with traumatic life events and grief is a deeply personal experience.
+Coping with traumatic life events, depression and grief is a deeply personal experience.
 Recovery is about adaptation and discovery.

-Dr Chloe helps all her clients overcome psychological pain, distress and despair by discovering who they are and helps them examine how they can carry on living in the face of traumatic and distressing life events.
+Dr Chloe helps all her clients overcome psychological pain, distress and despair by discovering who they are and helps them examine how they can carry on living in the face of devastating life events.
 The way she does this is by establishing a safe, non-judgemental therapeutic relationship where the client can engage in a reflective exploration of what their life has been like for them.

 Dr Chloe’s approach is based on the premise that human beings are free to choose how to make life meaningful and fulfilling, even in the most adverse and distressing circumstances.
 She is inspired by Viktor Frankl and Dr Edith Eger and was trained in the Existential Phenomenological approach by Ernesto Spinelli and is now an established senior lecturer in Emmy van Deurzen’s Existential Academy in London.